KikeVen/enrique-bruzual/content/blog/pipenv.md

 I assume you are relatively new to Python, and if you are not familiar with pipenv, I recommend you to familiarize with this process, as you move forward it will become a requirement for developing new projects and sharing them.

-This blog is A quick pipenv introduction, getting you up and running as fast as possible with this flexible tool.
+This blog is a quick pipenv introduction, getting you up and running as fast as possible with this flexible tool.
 For a comprehensive list of commands and full documentation please visit:

 - Official website: <https://pipenv.readthedocs.io/en/latest/>
 - Github repo: <https://github.com/pypa/pipenv>